md-riaz/wc-manual-pay/API.md

 ## Overview

 WCManualPay provides a REST API endpoint for receiving transaction notifications from payment providers.
-All requests must be authenticated using a verify key.
+All requests must be authenticated using a verify key that you configure inside the gateway settings in WooCommerce.

 ## Base URL